Research, Treatment and Education Programs on Lyme Disease in the United States (93.942)

 Renewals

-Cooperative agreement project periods are for three to four years.
+Cooperative agreement periods of performance are typically for 3 to 4 years.
 Subject to availability of funds, after initial awards, projects may be renewed non-competitively contingent upon satisfactory progress by the recipient (as documented in required reports) and the determination that continued funding is in the best interest of the Federal government.

 Records